foundweekends/giter8/README.markdown

 You can still use sbt's interactive mode to test the template.
-The lower level `write-templates` action will apply default field values to the teplate and write it to the same `target/scala_2.7.7/g8` directory.
+The lower level `write-templates` action will apply default field values to the template and write it to the same `target/g8` directory.

 As soon as you push your template to github (be sure to name the project with a ".g8" extension) you can test it with the actual g8